Best budget hi-fi speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget hi-fi speakers you can buy in 2020.

 We loved the first Ruark Audio MR1 desktop speakers when they emerged in 2013, and as they entered mark two stage our love only grew stronger.
 Winners in the What Hi-Fi?
 Awards desktop speaker category, they are the closest any desktop wireless speaker has come to sounding like proper hi-fi.

 Quite simply, these are superb speakers of their type.
+Do your desk a favour and treat it to a pair of these.

 Read the full review: Ruark Audio MR1 Mk2